 STP Configuration Help

-STP Mode Disable Bridge Configurati
+STP Mode Disable 🗸 Bridge Configuration

-Bridge Address
+Bridge Address Bridge Address

 Bridge Priority 0 ~

-Max Age 6 🗸
+Max Age 6 ~

 Hello Time 1 ~

-Forward Delay 4 🗸
+Forward Delay 4 ~

 Apply Cancel

 STP Configuration Page STP Mode Select the spanning tree protocol: STP, RSTP or MSTP or disable STP.
-Bridge Configur ation Bridge Address A value used to identify the bridge.
+Bridge Configuration Bridge Address A value used to identify the bridge.
 This item cannot be modified.
 Bridge Priority A value used to identify the bridge.
 The bridge with the lowest value has the highest priority and is selected as the root.
 Enter a number 0 through 61440 in increments of 4096.
-Max Age The number of seconds a bridge waits without receiving Spanning-Tree Protocol configuration messages before attempting to reconfigure.
-Enter a number of 6 through 40.
-Note: 2(Forward Delay Time-1) should be greater than or equal to the Max Age.
-The Max Age should be greater than or equal to 2(Hello Time + 1).
-Hello Time The number of seconds between the transmissions of Spanning-Tree Protocol configuration messages.
-Enter a number of 1 through 10. neno mine Note: 2(Forward Delay Time-1) should be greater than or equal to the Max Age.
-The Max Age should be greater than or equal to 2(Hello Time + 1).
-Forward Delay The number of seconds a port waits before changing from its Spanning-Tree Protocol learning and listening states to the forwarding state.
-Enter a number 4 through 30.
+Max Age (See Note) The number of seconds a bridge waits without receiving Spanning-Tree Protocol configuration messages before attempting to reconfigure.
+Enter a number of 6 - 40.
+Hello Time (See Note) The number of seconds between the transmissions of Spanning-Tree Protocol configuration messages.
+Enter a number of 1 through 10.
+Forward Delay (See Note) The number of seconds a port waits before changing from its Spanning-Tree Protocol learning and listening states to the forwarding state.
+Enter a number 4 - 30.
+Click Apply to apply the settings.
+Apply Note: You must Save the settings (Page 147), if you want to maintain these settings if the ES7528 is powered off.
 Note: 2(Forward Delay Time-1) should be greater than or equal to the Max Age.
 The Max Age should be greater than or equal to 2(Hello Time + 1).